Augmentative and Alternative Communication (AAC)

 Easy use – for communication to be successful, it needs to happen as easily as possible for the user and as quickly as possible for the listener – many factors will need to be considered to achieve this goal.

 Our experienced NovitaTech therapists and clinicians can assess what AAC would work for you or your child, and provide ongoing support.
-Call NovitaTech on 1300 668 482 to book a no-waitlist consultation, or enquire online.
+Call NovitaTech on 1300 668 482 to book a consultation, or enquire online.

 There is a large range of methods and tools available in augmentative and alternative communication, and a particular system should only be recommended after looking at the whole communication picture of a potential user.
 At NovitaTech, our multidisciplinary team can assist every step of the way.

 The best result is obtained when a speech pathologist co-ordinates all the steps involved and they will also work out the most suitable type of AAC methods to use, together with you or your child, your family and other therapists – these people can also be supported by other clinicians from NovitaTech’s Assistive Technology Service team if needed.

 When deciding on the best AAC device for a child or adult, it’s important to know that just giving someone an AAC communication system does not mean they will necessarily show an interest in using it – AAC systems are tools, they do not provide the interest or ability to communicate.

 Prescription of a voice output communication device also requires careful consideration and a variety of information and input from others.
 Visit the Washington University AAC ‘Understanding AAC Features’ page for more information.

 Does using AAC hinder the development of speech?